hashirbawany/Bank_Fragility/README.md

 ## What This Project Does

-The paper asks: how exposed were U.S. banks to rising interest rates in 2022–2023?
-When rates rise sharply, the market value of fixed-income assets falls.
-If losses are large enough relative to uninsured deposits, a bank faces run risk even without a solvency crisis.
+When interest rates rise sharply, fixed-income assets lose market value.
+If those losses are large enough relative to uninsured deposits, a bank faces run risk — even without a formal insolvency.
+This is exactly what drove the 2023 regional banking crisis.

-This replication:
+This project extends that analysis through 2025:

   1. Downloads every FDIC-insured bank's balance sheet from the FFIEC Call Report
   2. Pulls U.S. Treasury yield curves from FRED to compute yield shocks across six maturity buckets
-3. Calibrates an RMBS haircut multiplier from MBS ETF price data (Yahoo Finance)
+  3. Calibrates an RMBS duration multiplier from MBS ETF price data (Yahoo Finance)
   4. Applies duration-based mark-to-market losses to each bank's asset portfolio
-5. Computes a fragility measure: uninsured deposits divided by mark-to-market assets
+  5. Computes a fragility measure: uninsured deposits ÷ mark-to-market assets
-6. Reproduces Table 1 broken out by Small banks, Large non-GSIB banks, and G-SIBs
+  6. Reports results broken out by Small banks, Large non-GSIB banks, and G-SIBs
 ---

 ## Data Sources